Dynamics of Ostrowski skew-product: I. Limit laws and Hausdorff dimensions: Hausdorff dimension estimates

 since we have $\lambda_1=1$.
 Hence for $|z|$ being sufficiently small, by perturbation theory (see e.g. \cite[\S6]{hens2}), this yields that $|\lambda_s - (1+cz)|\ll |z|^2$ and thus $\frac{d}{ds} \lambda_s |_{s=1}=c$.

 Therefore we have

 Together with (\ref{relation:eig}) and (\ref{taylor}), we have $\lambda_{N, 1-\frac{s}{N}}=1-c \cdot \frac{s}{N}+O(N^{-2})$.

-\begin{rem} Proposition \ref{up:hausdorff} and \ref{low:hausdorff} show that the Hausdorff dimension of $E_N$ can be estimated via the bounded distortion property of the Jacobian as an application of the spectral analysis of the transfer operator due to the nice properties of the Ostrowski dynamical system.
+\begin{rem} Proposition \ref{up:hausdorff} and \ref{low:hausdorff} show that the Hausdorff dimension of $E_N$ can be estimated via the bounded distortion property of the Jacobian as an application of the spectral analysis of the transfer operator due to nice properties of the Ostrowski dynamical system, despite the non-conformality.
 Though this is far from being sufficient to have the same upper and lower bound.
-We even expect both bounds not being sharp, which we plan to investigate in a further work. \end{rem}
+We even expect both bounds not being sharp, the upper bound being in particuar far from optimal, which we plan to investigate in the further work. \end{rem}